 Tokyo is the coffee capital of Asia.
 Period.
-Here are some of the best cafes in Tokyo (in my opinion).
+Here are some of the best cafes in Tokyo (in my opinion) – [updated for 2019 with new cafes].

 No really, it has so many incredible coffee shops that it’s a wonder how so many of them keep opening every year with such a saturated market.
 Do you like drip, aeropress or espresso?
 Lattes or siphon?
 Tokyo has them all and it’s coming up with some new coffee styles that you didn’t even know you wanted yet (like the unfortunately closed down Ecopresso, which poured a macchiato into a cookie cup).

 No matter where you live and work in the city (or in the outskirts), you’ll be able to find a fantastic third wave coffee shop in Tokyo near you.
-As the organiser of the Tokyo Coffee Lovers Facebook group and a truly addicted caffeineholic (yes, the cafe with that name is on this list too), here is my list of the 21 absolute best coffee shops in Tokyo based on quality, staff and atmosphere and my opinion.
+As the organiser of the Tokyo Coffee Lovers Facebook group and a truly addicted caffeineholic, here is my list of the 21 absolute best coffee shops in Tokyo based on quality, staff and atmosphere and my opinion.
 In no particular order:

 A lot of coffee enthusiasts might protest and tell me that Sarutahiko over-roasts their coffee.
 They do like a dark French roast, that is true.
 However, they have a range of options and their espresso is so creamy and caramel-y that I can’t help but recommend them as one of the best cafes in Tokyo.
 My favourite shop of theirs is in Ebisu, with a little narrow space two minutes walk from the station, and just down the road they have another little shop dedicated to selling their freshly roasted coffee beans.
 They also have another, more modern looking shop in Atre (pictured).